SouzaHenrique/RetailManager/README.md

 ## Initial Project
-   - We have to build a desktop app tgat runs a cash register, handles inventory and manages the entire store.
+   - We have to build a desktop app that runs a cash register, handles inventory and manages the entire store.
-    In order to allow it to gron, though, we will be creating a Web API layer.
+    In order to allow it to grow, though, we will be creating a Web API layer.

 ## Initial Plan